xavierlepretre/corda-slot-machine/FUNCTIONAL-SPEC.md

 - On the happy path:

-  - "Casino lock" -- Casino locks a token before the commit
-  - "Commit" -- consume commit hashes and tokens from both parties
+  - "Atomic commit and lock" -- locks tokens from both parties, commits hashes from both parties and creates a game state,
-  - "Casino reveal" -- consumes the Casino's game state, prevents the Casino's cancelling and prevents the Player's foreclosing
+  - "Casino reveal" -- consumes the Casino's commit state and creates the Casino's revealed state, prevents the Casino's cancelling and prevents the Player's foreclosing
-  - "Player reveal" -- consumes the Player's game state, prevents the Casino's foreclosing
+  - "Player reveal" -- consumes the Player's commit state and creates the Player's revealed state, prevents the Casino's foreclosing
   - "Finalise" -- combines the two reveals, calculates the winner and the amount of winnings, and unlocks the tokens in favour of the winner.